cytechmobile/radicle-vscode-extension/README.md

 [Radicle](https://radicle.xyz/) is a Github alternative bringing familiar features (e.g. Pull Requests, Issues, etc) over a free, open-source and peer-to-peer network, built on top of Git.

 > **NOTE:** The extension currently offers partial support for the latest version of the Radicle CLI (codename "Heartwood").
-Support for Radicle Patch Proposals is [planned and coming soon](https://github.com/cytechmobile/radicle-vscode-extension/milestone/3) and further features like Issues are next on the pipeline.
+Support for Radicle Patches is [under active develpment](https://github.com/cytechmobile/radicle-vscode-extension/milestone/3) and further features like Issues are next on the pipeline.

 ## Features